 Many legacy applications were written before the emergence of cloud technology and are battling security, regulatory, data locality, or performance concerns.
 Containerization emerges as a viable path to take legacy applications to the cloud.

-Greater maintainability, improved uptime, better analytics, and more reliable, scalable, and portable deployments become the advantages of adopting legacy applications.
+Effective maintainability, improved uptime, better analytics, and more reliable, scalable, and portable deployments become the advantages of adopting legacy applications.

 Containerizing legacy applications delivers the following benefits: